Where Is Dubai? Plus 17 Reasons It Draws Millions of Vacationers Every Year

 Europeans have long been escaping rainy, dreary, and winter weather by holidaying in Dubai.
 Americans have recently caught on to this fabulous vacation destination, becoming the 4th largest group of international visitors.
-If you don’t know much about it, you may be thinking, Where is Dubai, and what do people do on vacation there?
+If you don’t know much about it, you may be thinking, Where is Dubai, and what do 14 million people a year do on vacation there?

 Where Is Dubai?